valr300/OSPaypalIpn/README.md

 ## Good things to know (or where i strugled the most) :

-If you are using nginx, make sure your php fits with your nginx
+If you are using nginx, make sure your php version fits with your nginx version

     apt list --installed | grep php    or list your current settings with phpinfo(); in a php file